How To Set Up Local Conversion Tracking

 Store visit tracking helps measure how your online advertising drives foot traffic to your physical locations.
 To use this feature, your business must meet specific criteria:

 To get the most out of store visit tracking, ensure your business hours, address, and location details are always up-to-date.
-A well-maintained GMB profile also boosts tracking accuracy.
+A well-maintained Google Business Profile also boosts tracking accuracy.

 For businesses targeting local customers, pairing store visit tracking with other conversion metrics provides a clearer understanding of your marketing impact.